If we burn it, we breathe it!

 • Steroids and hormones

-Thermochemical processes such as gasification (with O2) or pyrolysis (w/o O2) degrade large molecules such as PFAS and PCBs with high temperatures into their non harmful elemental forms.
+Thermochemical processes such as gasification (with limited O2) or pyrolysis (w/o O2) degrade large molecules such as PFAS and PCBs with high temperatures and high pressure into their non harmful elemental forms.
 Anaerobic digestion only breaks down food like particles, not forever chemicals, and leaves a lot of material (energy) behind.
-Gasification and pyrolysis produce more energy from breaking down sludge than anaerobic digestion and, unlike incineration, they create syngas that can be used to power themselves without emitting greenhouse and other toxic gasses.
-The end product biochar is largely free from chemical contaminants and can be used as a soil amendment, filtration media, or for carbon storage.
+Gasification and pyrolysis produce more energy from breaking down sludge than anaerobic digestion and, unlike incineration, they create syngas that can be used to power themselves while minimizing the emissions of greenhouse and other toxic gasses.
+The end product biochar is largely free from chemical contaminants and can be used as a soil amendment, filtration media, or for carbon storage in cement or other products.
 Thermochemical processes are considered carbon neutral (syngas is used to power the gasification or pyrolysis unit) and if you consider that you no longer have to truck sewage solids anywhere they can even be considered carbon negative.

-Benefits of using thermal tech’s gas on site for energy, being more self-sufficient than biosolid digesters and not requiring gas like the incinerator does.
-And not using big trucks to ship the biosolids elsewhere.
-Federal funding is available for projects that curb climate emissions in the way that thermal processing does, and we can curb emissions even more than biosolids would.
+Benefits of using thermal technologies: gas on site for energy, being more self-sufficient than biosolid digesters, and not huge amounts of natural gas and diesel like the incinerators does.
+Federal funding is available for projects that curb climate emissions in the way that thermal processing does, and we can curb emissions even more than biosolids or landfilling would.

 Technology leaders in the field: